 Minor and major sources of radiological airborne emissions from BNL's facilities and activities are evaluated to ensure that they do not impact the environment, on-site workers, or people residing at or near the Laboratory.
-A full description of radiological emissions monitoring conducted in 2020 is provided in Chapter 4.
+A full description of radiological emissions monitoring conducted in 2021 is provided in Chapter 4.

 BNL transmitted all data pertaining to radioactive air emissions and dose calculations to EPA in fulfillment of its annual reporting requirement.
-As in past years, the maximum off-site dose due to airborne radioactive emissions from the Laboratory continued to be far below the 10 mrem (100 μ Sv) annual dose limit specified in 40 CFR 61 Subpart H (see Chapters 4 and 8 for more information on the estimated air dose).
-Using EPA modeling software, the dose to the maximally exposed off-site individual resulting from BNL's airborne emissions in 2020 was 5.6 E-5 mrem (5.65 E-4 μ Sv).
-This dose is significantly less than previous years due to the fact that there were no target irradiations performed at the BLIP facility in 2020.
+As in past years, the maximum off-site dose due to airborne radioactive emissions from the Laboratory continued to be far below the 10 mrem (100 $\mu$ Sv) annual dose limit specified in 40 CFR 61 Subpart H (see Chapters 4 and 8 for more information on the estimated air dose).
+Using EPA modeling software, the dose to the maximally exposed off-site individual resulting from BNL's airborne emissions in 2021 was 0.711 mrem (7.1 $\mu$ Sv).